 The American shad has a thin, metallic body that varies in color from greenish to dark blue.
 Its large dark shoulder spot may be followed by several paler spots.
 Large, easily shed scales come together at its belly to form a saw-toothed edge.
 It has a deeply forked tail fin.
 Females are larger than males.

 Visits the Chesapeake Bay each spring to spawn in freshwater rivers and streams, including the James, Potomac and Susquehanna rivers.
-After spawning, shad move downstream, leaving the Bay by summer.
-During spawning season, American shad can be found in the rivers of the United States, Canada and Mexico.
-Outside of spawning season, American shad can be found in the coastal areas of the Atlantic and Pacific oceans.
+Move downstream after spawning, leaving the Bay by summer.
+During spawning season, can be found in the rivers of the United States, Canada and Mexico.
+Outside of spawning season, can be found in the coastal areas of the Atlantic and Pacific oceans.

 In the ocean, American shad feed on plankton, crustaceans and small fish.
 Adults stop feeding once they begin their upstream spawning migration.
 Once water temperatures warm and spawning season ends, diets return to normal.